suryanshdev2023/tableau_text_summarizer_extension/README.md

 ## ✨ Features

-- **AI-Powered Summarization**: Uses GPT-4o-mini for intelligent text analysis
+- **AI-Powered Summarization**: Uses GPT-4.1-nano for cost-effective and intelligent text analysis
 - **Easy Integration**: Works with any Tableau worksheet containing text data
-- **Direct API Integration**: No CORS issues when used in Tableau Desktop environment
 - **User-Friendly Interface**: Clean, modern UI with progress indicators
-- **Flexible Text Length**: Handles large text datasets with smart truncation

 ## 🛠️ How It Works